About Us

 Growth and Expansion

-The Surgicenter was designed to initially provide opportunities for surgical mission teams to work.
-Since his initial visit in 2010 to Fonds Parisien, Dr. Ted and his surgical colleagues worked with surgical residents from the General Hospital in Port Au Prince.
-With roughly four mission trips yearly, a teaching program was arranged for the chief surgical residents to work directly with the mission surgeons during the visits.
-Operating room nurses were also trained by the mission team nurses with often a close rapport developing.
+The Surgicenter was designed to initially provide opportunities for surgical mission teams to serve.
+Later, Dr. Ted and his surgical colleagues teamed with surgical residents from the General Hospital in Port Au Prince.
+On their quarterly visits to Haiti, a teaching program was established for the chief surgical residents and operating room nurses to work directly with the mission surgeons.

-In 2017, several of the fine surgical residents and anesthesia residents were finishing their training.
-In order to prevent them from leaving Haiti and going elsewhere to practice surgery, Dr. Ted offered them an opportunity to develop their practice at the Surgicenter, allowing the facility to remain open daily on a 24/7 schedule.
-This established the Surgicenter as the only surgical facility running continuously in the entire region of Haiti.
+In 2018, several of the fine surgical and anesthesia residents were completing their training.
+To prevent them from leaving Haiti and going elsewhere to practice surgery, Dr. Ted offered an opportunity to develop their practice at the Surgicenter.
+The facility was and continues to be the only 24/7 provider in the entire region of Haiti for medical, surgical, and obstetric care.

 In January, 2020, the Higgins Brothers Surgicenter for Hope assumed management of the Christ for All Hospital previously managed by Haitian Christian Mission (HCM) ministry.
 This meant maintaining the various clinics, and providing hospital care for pediatric and medical patients.
 In order to manage the various clinics with over 15,000 patient visits yearly, the new Shawn Warren Crowley Medical Building was constructed to provide needed space and efficiency for the medical, pediatric, HIV, and dental clinics.
-The second floor is a dormitory space for the on-call doctor and nursing staff who provide 24/7 coverage.
-We have converted all of the Surgicenter & clinic areas to solar power with the addition of 252 solar panels and 12 large lithium batteries.
+The second floor is a dormitory space for on-call doctors and nursing staff who provide 24/7 coverage.
+All of the Surgicenter and clinic areas are powered by 252 solar panels and 12 large lithium batteries.

 Plans for Higgins Brothers Surgicenter for Hope

-Because of the dangerous road travel for our medical personnel living in the Port Au Prince region, we built a 22-unit medical staff living facility up the hill from the Surgicenter.
-This eliminates the dangerous road travel for our employees work, and creates a safe living environment.
-The building was completed in December 2023.
+Because of the gangs crisis that has gripped Haiti in recent years, road travel for our medical personnel living in the Port Au Prince region is simply too dangerous.
+To protect our staff, a 22-unit medical staff living facility was construted up the hill from the Surgicenter.
+This eliminates the dangerous road travel for our employees work, and creates a safe living environment near the Surgicenter.

-We have also established an incentive housing program designed for medical providers with families.
-This provides a $40,000 payment for land and building a new house.
-Half of this amount will be repaid with a salary deduction over a 5-7 year work commitment period at the Surgicenter.
+Additionally, an incentive housing program was established for medical staff with families.
+The program provides a $40,000 payment for land and building a new house.
+Half of this amount is repaid with a salary deduction over a 5-7 year work commitment period at the Surgicenter.

-Presently under construction is our new maternity center, an important development as we are the only site in the region that performs complex deliveries and c-sections.
-The second floor will contain offices and the SAE Community Room for staff meals, teaching and relaxation.
+In 2023, construction began on a new maternity center, the only site in the region that will perform complex deliveries and c-sections.
+The second floor will contain offices and the SAE Community Room for staff meals, teaching, and respite.
+Completion is expected by late 2024.

 View our Annual Gratitude Reports